emacadie/java-concurrency/java/MigratingStm.md

 how to get:
 You can just call atomicGet
 If you are in StmUtils.atomic(), you can use plain old get
+But sometimes you have to do a bit more:
 B